aws-samples/sample-meeting-audio-summarizer-in-terraform/README.md

 # Meeting Audio Summarizer

 This repository contains a serverless application that transcribes, summarizes, and analyzes meeting audio recordings using AWS services.
-The application leverages Amazon Transcribe for speech-to-text conversion and Amazon Bedrock for AI-powered summarization.
+The application leverages Amazon Transcribe for speech-to-text conversion and Amazon Bedrock (Claude 3 Sonnet) for AI-powered summarization.

 ## Architecture Overview